codelingo/lingo/examples/README.md

 - When updating a dependency, make sure glide.yaml / godeps version is updated.

-- update changelog with each commit
+- update changelog with each significant commit

 little bash script to scrape out facts: